kansil/ProFAB/profab/import_dataset/README.md

 # Import Dataset

 ## Importing from our database
-lets to construct individual datasets for each GO term and EC number
+To construct individual datasets for each GO term and EC number

 ### Explanation of parameters